 The prophet saw (or received) this oracle.
 It is a revelation from God.
 Habakkuk did not receive this message from himself.
 It would be very easy for someone to consider it as something he initiated.
 Though he expresses his feelings to the Lord, the Lord controlled the experience of the prophet.
 His questions and perplexity were sincere; they did happen.
 The Lord’s hand was in it all, generating in Habakkuk his painful pleas, with the Lord then supplying the replies.
 This “burden” (the odd Hebrew word for oracle) weighed on him, because God had put it on his heart.

-he wrote, where he lived or when.
-We are left with one clue in 1:6 as to his
+say to whom he wrote, where he lived or when.
+We are left with one clue in 1:6

-time in history.
+as to his time in history.
 From this we conclude his specific audience.
-Undoubtedly, he

 The First Complaint (1:2-4)